linode/docs/docs/products/networking/nodebalancers/_index.md

 ## Additional Features

 - **Firewall Security:** [Cloud Firewall](/docs/products/networking/cloud-firewall/) provides enhanced security by allowing you to control who can access your NodeBalancer.
-The optional Cloud Firewall sits between your NodeBalancer and the internet to filter out unwanted network traffic before it reaches your NodeBalancer and related backend nodes.
+The optional Cloud Firewall sits between your NodeBalancer and the internet to filter out unwanted network traffic before it reaches your NodeBalancer.
+When used in conjunction with NodeBalancers, a Cloud Firewall’s inbound rules only apply to the NodeBalancer’s public IP, not the IPs of the backend nodes.
+This means you may also want to add individual backend nodes to a Cloud Firewall to protect any additional exposed IP addresses.

 - **Managed:** NodeBalancers take the infrastructure management out of load balancing.
 They are designed to be maintenance free after initial configuration.